 TV students on the Lisle campus enjoyed a jam-packed experience on March 24, 2026, with the combined Job-A-Palooza and Grad Fair.
 The event gave students the chance to tackle important graduation tasks while also exploring career opportunities, all in one convenient setting.

-For students preparing for Commencement, the Grad Fair offered a one-stop experience to get ready for the big day.
+For BenU students preparing for Commencement, the Grad Fair offered a one-stop experience to get ready for the big day.
 Students were able to order their regalia, confirm their diploma mailing address, and pick up their Commencement tickets with ease.
 Several campus departments were on hand to assist, including Alumni and Career Services, Campus Ministry, Graduate Admissions, Ben Central, and the Registrar.
 Students also had the opportunity to take graduation photos with Grad Images and connect with Herff Jones for class rings, announcements, and diploma frames.

 At the same time, students took full advantage of Job-A-Palooza, where a diverse lineup of employers was ready to connect.
 Students explored opportunities with a wide range of organizations, from corporate partners to public service agencies.
 The featured employers included Chicagoland Automotive Group, Carmody Construction, GreenState Credit Union, and Sherwin-Williams.
 Also in attendance were three regional health and hospital systems, 11 area police departments, Argonne National Laboratory, and many more.

 The combination of graduation services and career connections made the day a valuable one for students across all class levels.
-Soon to be graduates left with their commencement details in order, while students from every major walked away with new professional contacts and a clearer picture of the opportunities available to them.
+Soon-to-be graduates left with their commencement details in order, while students from every major walked away with new professional contacts and a clearer picture of the opportunities available to them.

 A sincere thank you goes to the premium sponsors who supported this event: Chicagoland Automotive Group, Carmody Construction, GreenState Credit Union, and Sherwin-Williams.
 Their partnership helped make this engaging and productive experience possible for our students.